glundgren93/glundgren93.github.io/_posts/2016-6-4-Pure-Functions.md

 p; // {_x: 0, _y: 1 }
 ```

 Even though we are saying that the x will have a value of 1000, once we call p again, x will maintain its original value.
+Our methods are therefore considered pure.